LinerSu/nyu-pl-spring-20-rec/Week 03/README.md

 	var z = 1
 	incr(z)
 	```
-	- In Scala, every parameter is immutable (val object).
 	- In Ada, we have `in`, `out` and `in out` parameter.

 ### Evaluation strategy